 Analgesia – immediate pain relief.
 For an earache, it may be provided by acetaminophen, ibuprofen, and auralgan.

-Antibiotic – a soluble substance derived from a mold or bacterium that inhibits the growth of other bacterial micro-organisms.
+Antibiotic – a soluble substance derived from a mold or bacterium that inhibits the growth of other bacterial micro-organisms used to improve good ear health during an infection.

 Antibiotic resistance – a condition where micro-organisms continue to multiply although exposed to antibiotic agents, often because the bacteria has become immune to the medication.
 Overuse or inappropriate use of antibiotics leads to antibiotic resistance.